 - Wu, S.-B., Collins, G. and Sedgley, M. 2002.
 Sexual compatibility within and between olive cultivars.
 The Journal of Horticultural Science and Biotechnology 77:665-673.

 Font i Forcada, C., Sanchez-Perez, R., Eduardo, I., Wu, S.-B., Fernandez i Marti, A. 2017 Molecular breeding and genomics.
 P149-167.
 In Almonds: Botany, Production and Uses.
 Eds Socias i Company, R., and Gradziel, TM.
 CABI, Wallingford UK.

 Research Supervision Experience

-Mr Sarbast Qassim (Kheravii) (PhD student), broiler nutrition, gut health and nutrigenomics
+Dr Sarbast Qassim (Kheravii) Postdoc), broiler nutrition, gut health and nutrigenomics.

 Mr Bruce Murray (PhD student, 2012- ), river ecosystem and biodiversity.

 Ms Moreen Ali (PhD student, 2014 -), broiler net energy.

 Ms Sarah Haberecht (PhD student, 2015 -), poultry nutrition.